GautamSridhar/FCN-implementation-on-Pytorch/README.txt

 To run, simply execute train_xx.py depending on which version you run.
 If using PyTorch with multiple GPU's use CUDA_VISIBLE_DEVICES=X python train_xx.py where X is the device id of the GPU.

-Fill in the following in the code -
+Follow the given instructions -
-1. root_dir in conv___.py files to signify where the dataset is stored
+1. Fill in root_dir in conv___.py files to signify where the dataset is stored
+2. Create a names.csv file in root_dir with the names of all the images that have to be read organised as follows - on the left column, the names of the input images, on the right column the names of the associated ground truth images.
+3. Add or remove particular lines in the code as required and mentioned at appropriate places depending on application.
-2. model_dir in train___.py files to signify where the models are to be stored
+4. Fill in model_dir in train___.py files to signify where the models are to be stored
-3. root_dir in train___.py files to signify where the dataset is stored
+5. Fill in root_dir in train___.py files to signify where the dataset is stored
-4. Fill ... in val function in all train.py to signify where the validation images should be stored
+6. Fill ... in val function in all train.py to signify where the validation images should be stored